-Purchase Orders were developed to establish a financial commitment from the member agency to Metropolitan in exchange for the ability to purchase more water at the lower Tier 1 Supply Rate.
-In November 2014, the Metropolitan Board approved new Purchase Orders effective January 1, 2015 through December 31, 2024.
-Twenty-one of the twenty-six member agencies have Purchase Orders, which commit the member agencies to purchase a minimum amount of supply from Metropolitan (the Purchase Order Commitment).
+In November 2014, the Metropolitan Board approved new Purchase Orders effective January 1, 2015 through December 31, 2024 (the "Purchase Order Term").
+Twenty-one of the twenty-six member agencies have Purchase Orders, which commit the member agencies to purchase a minimum amount of supply from Metropolitan (the "Purchase Order Commitment").